Masala Papad Recipe

 Fry The Papad

-Heat 2-inch oil in a wide pan over medium heat.
+Step 1: Heat 2 inches of oil in a wide pan over medium heat.
 The pan must be wider than the papad to ensure they are flat after frying.

-Note – You can also roast the papad in a microwave, over direct flame, or in an air fryer.
+Note: You can also roast the papad in a microwave, over a direct flame, or in an air fryer.

 Make The Topping

-Tip – Do not add salt at this stage if you plan to keep the topping for some time.
+Tip: Do not add salt at this stage if you plan to keep the topping for a while.
 The salt will make the veggies release their water, and the topping will become watery.
 Add salt just before assembling the masala papad.

 Your masala topping is ready.